lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The flag byte is followed by the piv field, kid context field, and kid field in this order, and if present, the length of the kid context field is encoded in the first byte denoting by s the length of the kid context in bytes.

-To apply SCHC, it is recommended to identify the OSCORE Option and the fields it contains.
+To better perform OSCORE SCHC compression, the Rule description needs to identify the OSCORE Option and the fields it contains.
 Conceptually, it discerns up to 4 distinct pieces of information within the OSCORE option: the flag bits, the piv, the kid context, and the kid.
 The SCHC Rule splits into four field